moufidayoub11/giteasypush/README.md

 1. Copy the `giteasypush.sh` file to a directory of your choice (e.g., `C:\scripts`).

+2. Rename it so you can remember the command name (e.g. gep)

-2. Press the Windows key, search for "Environment Variables," and select "Edit the system environment variables."
+3. Press the Windows key, search for "Environment Variables," and select "Edit the system environment variables."

-3. In the System Properties window, go to the "Advanced" tab and click "Environment Variables."
+4. In the System Properties window, go to the "Advanced" tab and click "Environment Variables."

-4. In the Environment Variables window, under "System variables," find the `Path` variable.
+5. In the Environment Variables window, under "System variables," find the `Path` variable.
 Select it and click "Edit."

-5. In the Edit Environment Variable window, click "New" and then "Browse."
+6. In the Edit Environment Variable window, click "New" and then "Browse."
 Navigate to the directory where you copied `giteasypush.sh` (in this example, `C:\scripts`), select it and click "OK."

-6. Click "OK" on all open windows to close them.
+7. Click "OK" on all open windows to close them.

-You should now be able to run `giteasypush.sh` from the Command Prompt or PowerShell.
+You should now be able to run `gep` from the Command Prompt or PowerShell.
 Note that on Windows, you may need to install a Unix-like command line utility, such as Git Bash or WSL, to run Bash scripts.